fedspendingtransparency/data-act-broker-backend/README.md

 ##Dyanmo Database
 The DATA Act Broker uses AWS Dynamo Database for session handling.
 This provides a fast and reliable methodology to check sessions in the cloud.
 Users can easily bounce between servers with no impact to there session.

 The install script seen in the [Broker Install Guide](#install-guide)  provides an option to create the database automatically.
-This however assumes the machine has the proper AWS Credentials to preform the operation.
+This however, assumes the machine has the proper AWS Credentials to preform the operation.
 If you wish to create the database manually, it needs to be setup to have the following attributes .

 | Setting  | Value | Type|
 | ------------- | ------------- |-------------|